 Discovered: Science's cruel joke on arachnophobes, a case for early mammograms, man will not go extinct, surgeons make bad health decisions.

 - Surgeons make bad health decisions, too.
 Like, worse health decisions than the general population.
 About 15 percent of surgeons have alcoholic dependency issues, which is higher than the rest of the population, finds a new survey.
 "Surgery is a stressful business.
-There are people who turn to alcohol to help deal with their stress," says Dr. Edward Livingston.
+There are people who turn to alcohol to help deal with their stress," said Dr. Edward Livingston.
 We get that.
 But, it's worse because these people supposedly care about health and stuff, right?
 [Reuters]